 The Starter plan costs $50/month/user for collaborators and $100/month/user for creators.
 The Professional plan is a good contract management solution for more complex workflows, and will cost you $75 and $150/month/user for collaborators and creators, respectively.
 Integrations-wise, this plan supports some of the best cloud storage platforms, Salesforce, and open API.
 The Enterprise plan offers a Salesforce integration, API access, and centralized clause management for $95/month/user for collaborators and $195/month/user for creators.

 ICM’s greatest strengths are its cloud presence and its high degree of configurability.
 The latter feature is the main reason for the software’s popularity across industries and geographies.
 At the same time, the extensive range of features makes it less suited as contract management software for small business teams.

 ICM is a leading, intuitive platform that is easy to set it up and configure to suit your business dynamics.
 It ensures the role-based experience for users, as well as enterprise-level security and administration to manage confidential documents.
 It comes with a full suite of scalable tools for seamless negotiation, collaboration, and contract execution.

 This contract management software further offers AI-powered identification, compliance tools, as well as contract risk management.
 You also get personalized dashboards that monitor contract performance and provide advanced analytics and reporting.
 Built on Microsoft Azure, this platform is stable and secure.
-Additionally, it features great integration options with first-class ERP, procurement, CRM, PLM, CPQ, sourcing, and even proprietary systems.
+Additionally, it features great integration options with first-class ERP software, in addition to procurement, CRM, PLM, CPQ, sourcing, and even proprietary systems.